0gajun/StoneLanguage/README.md

 # This repository's purpose
-Creating the Stone Language using Kotolin!!!
+Creating the Stone Language using Kotlin!!!
 (Originally written by java.)

 # What is the Stone Language?